With the Phoenix Suns out of the playoffs, it just seems like a good time to take a step back…

 If you’re investing in a sports sponsorship, you should be sure to scrutinize your RECAP.
 Not only to make certain that you’re getting what was contractually promised, but also to look for potential improvements that could be made for future campaigns.

 Need help reviewing your RECAP?
-Call me or send me a note to email@example.com.
+Call me or fill out my contact form here.
 I’ll gladly give you a third-party assessment of how I think your sponsorship is working and, more importantly, how you can make it better.